redhauser/peaceduke-discord-bot/patchnotes.md

 ## post 1.5 patch notes:

+`1.5.4` - `about` has been renamed to `info`.
+Upon adding the bot to a server, if it has application.commands permission, it will automatically add slash commands to that server.
+Slight update of readme. `queue` no longer has player buttons.

 `1.5.3` - finally ytdl-core issue has been solved so playback errors should not occur. fixed a bug with `play` and `plnow`. added `reason` option for `lock` and `unlock` commands.

 `1.5.2` - a fucking tiny change again. added `ffmpeg` dependency.